Simon Roberts - Low tide, Brighton Beach

 The photograph is part of my ongoing enquiry into the cultural, economic and political landscape of contemporary Britain.
-Like with many of images, the human figures become actors on a kind of theatre set where various ideas of indentity and belonging are played out within a physical setting.
+Like with many of the images, the human figures become actors on a kind of theatre set where various ideas of identity and belonging are played out within a physical setting.

 Simon Roberts (b.1974) is a prominent visual artist based in Brighton, UK.
 Renowned for his expansive, tableau-style photographs capturing the essence of the British landscape, Roberts’ artistic repertoire extends to encompass video, text, and installation pieces.
 This multifaceted approach allows him to explore profound themes of identity and belonging, as well as the intricate interplay between history, place, and culture.